bavix/laravel-wallet/docs/laravel-wallet-swap.md

 ```

 ### Simple example
-Find wallets and translate from one to another.
+Find wallets and exchange from one to another.

 ```php
 $usd = $user->getWallet('usd');